evanmeeks/lru-cached-getter/README.md

     return id.toString();
 }

+// Create a new LRU cache
 const lru = new LRUCachedGetter({
-    getter: getPersonById, // A getter is a function that retrieves the value asynchronously
+    // A getter is a function that retrieves the value asynchronously
+    getter: getPersonById,

-    hasher: personIdToString, // A hasher creates a unique string from the argument to represent the request.
+    // A hasher creates a unique string from the argument to represent the request.
+    hasher: personIdToString,

-    maxSize: 10, // Maximum size of LRU cache (defaults to 1000).
+    // Maximum size of LRU cache (defaults to 1000).
+    maxSize: 10,

-    expiresMs: 1000 * 60 * 60 * 24 // Milliseconds until the cached entry expires (defaults to Infinity).
+    // Milliseconds until the cached entry expires (defaults to Infinity).
+    expiresMs: 1000 * 60 * 60 * 24
 });

 // Request a person.
 Result is requested through the getter.